Koohori/IBDP/nts/geo/option_E_leisure_tourism_support/2_tourism_and_support_at_national_level.md

 - Population threathold - minimum number of people required for that facility to be viable.Smaller the threshold population, the smaller the spehre of influence
 - Leisure Hireachy - When leisure facilities are placed in an order of importance or value.
 This may be based on sphere of influence or population threshold

+def:
+- festival - day or period of celebration, typically for religious reasons
+	- can be non religious as well